zaihdo/Memory-Game/README.md

 Due to the game being a desktop browser app, no installation is required.
 The game is not yet live but I plan on publishing it under a domain name shortly.
 To launch the game, the index.html file can be run via any browser.

 In a devloper's point of view.
-The code is fairly starightforward and includes documentation wherever there are ambiguities.
+The code is fairly straightforward and includes documentation wherever there are ambiguities.

 CREDITS: